aimhigherweb/david-manera/README.md

-# Starter Kit - React
+# David Manera - Criminal Lawyer

-This is the AimHigher Web Design starter kit for React websites
+This is built from the AimHigher Web Design starter kit for React websites

 - React
 - Parcel.js builder